Contents

 Why do we need multiple layers in a PCB?

-In this modern era, electronic devices are becoming more complex and consist of a higher number of components and circuits.
-It becomes a tedious task to accommodate the complex circuits in a single-layered PCB.
+Electronic devices are becoming more complex and consist of a higher number of components and circuits.
+It becomes tedious to accommodate complex circuits in a single-layered PCB.
 This problem can be solved by adding layers to the stack-up.

-Let us have a look at few advantages of multilayer boards:
+Let us have a look at a few advantages of multilayer boards:

 How are multilayer circuit boards made?